StefanieSwz/fake-news-classification/reports/README.md

 >
 > Answer:

---- We used the third-aprty framework PyTorch, respectively torch lightning in out project.
+--- We used the third-party framework PyTorch, respectively torch lightning in out project.
 We used functionality ... @ Toby ---

 ## Coding environment